 When someone close to you begins to use drugs, it can be difficult to see the warning signs.
+Often we blind ourselves to fairly obvious signs because we do not want to confront a serious issue like drug abuse or addiction.
 Even individuals who know what to look for may not see everything.
+It’s essential to be aware of these signs so that you can help someone should they need.
 Here’s some tips on how you can spot the warning signs of drug abuse.

 Drug Abuse May Appear As Something Else